 The minimal number of loaves and fishes is all that Jesus needed to meet the needs of people.
 Jesus is sufficient for any need we may have.

-John states this striking miracle simply as a matter of fact.
+John stated this striking miracle simply as a matter of fact.
 He did not present it in an ostentatious way.
 Jesus multiplied the food without fanfare.
-He kept the food coming until all were not only fed, but satisfied.
+He kept the food coming until all were not only fed but satisfied.